ipfs/ipfs-blog/src/_blog/verified-fetch.md

 [Trustless IPFS Gateways](https://specs.ipfs.tech/http-gateways/trustless-gateway/) have been gaining steam as a means of enabling verification and its downstream benefits with the simplicity of IPFS Gateways over HTTP.

-Trustless IPFS Gateways' response types are fully and incrementally verifiable: clients can decide between a [raw block](https://docs.ipfs.tech/concepts/glossary/#block) or a [CAR stream](https://docs.ipfs.tech/concepts/glossary/#car).
+Trustless IPFS Gateways' response types are [fully and incrementally verifiable](https://docs.ipfs.tech/reference/http/gateway/#trustless-verifiable-retrieval): clients can decide between a [raw block](https://docs.ipfs.tech/concepts/glossary/#block) ([`application/vnd.ipld.raw`](https://www.iana.org/assignments/media-types/application/vnd.ipld.raw)) or a [CAR stream](https://docs.ipfs.tech/concepts/glossary/#car) ([`application/vnd.ipld.car`](https://www.iana.org/assignments/media-types/application/vnd.ipld.car)).

 Trustless IPFS Gateways are useful for browsers because they can be composed in a way that unleashes many of the aforementioned benefits of IPFS and content addressing.